 On Friday 13th January, my Mum and I boarded a bus at Little Bean’s school bound for Sheffield.
-At the start of this school year Little Bean asked if she could start doing Vocal lessons and join the school choir, it was something she has been wanting to do for a long time but I was loathe to let her start until I was sure she would stick at it.
+At the start of this school year, Little Bean asked if she could start doing Vocal lessons and join the school choir, it was something she has wanted to do for a long time, but I was loathed to let her start until I was sure she would stick at it.

 Little Bean starts Vocal Lessons

 In the first few weeks when we heard her sing around the house, it wasn’t always pretty.
 There were a few times were we would pull the face as if nails were being dragged down a blackboard.
 The one morning as I was getting ready for the school run, I heard her singing again but this time it was different; controlled, gentle, harmonic almost.
 Even Jelly Bean said “ooh I didn’t know you had a voice”.
 The vocal lessons were certainly beginning to pay off.

 Just before Christmas she came home upset as she had auditioned for the school choir and a few girls from her class had told her “you won’t get in, you’re rubbish and everyone thinks so”.
 I told her to ignore them and only listen to what the teachers had to say as they were the ones who would make the decision.
 A week later she bounded out of her classroom and told me that she had been accepted for the school choir and for her that meant she would finally get to go to Sheffield to join the Young Voices choir, something she had heard her friends talking of for the past few years.

 What is Young Voices?